-During FY 2020-2021, MPWMD accomplished the following:
+During FY 2021-2022, MPWMD accomplished the following:

-- continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Rd. to Esquiline Rd.); - operated under a Routine Maintenance Agreement with California Department of Fish and Wildlife and a Regional General Permit with the U.S. Army Corps of Engineers for maintenance activities associated with vegetation encroachment and restoration projects; - $\triangleright$ - diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5 (staff members responsible for vegetation management and erosion prevention annually inspect the river to observe and record erosion damage, conditions that could cause erosion [e.g., in-channel vegetation or debris], riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor); - carried out vegetation management activities at these sites (Quail 8, Carmel Valley Ranch, Ronocco Rd., Boronda Bridge, DeDampierre, and Camp Steffani);
+- > continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Rd. to Esquiline Rd.); - ➤ operated under a Routine Maintenance Agreement with California Department of Fish and Wildlife and a Regional General Permit with the U.S. Army Corps of Engineers for maintenance activities associated with vegetation encroachment and restoration projects; - diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - > continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5 (staff members responsible for vegetation management and erosion prevention annually inspect the river to observe and record erosion damage, conditions that could cause erosion [e.g., in-channel vegetation or debris], riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor); - carried out vegetation management activities at these sites in the summer of 2022 (Highway One Area, San Carlos Bridge, Valley Greens Bridge, RV Park, and Boronda Bridge);